 Here are some of the ways we manage to use everything we produce:

-If you have chickens and they have started to lay then you know sometimes their eggs will get broken.
+If you have chickens and they have started to lay eggs then you know sometimes their eggs will get broken.
 Instead of throwing it out, we either put it in the compost or scramble it up and give it back to them for breakfast (you can break the shell up for them too for extra calcium!).
+You can also feed the eggs to your Livestock Guard Dogs if you have some.

 Even if your egg isn't broken, don't forget to use the egg shells in additional ways.